cramt/poly-bot/README.md

 ## TODO
 - add alias' to commands
 - add caching for polymap generation
-- redo entire database and make a migration system like pluralkit
+- fix the database stuff
-- less wide
+- less wide 2 electric boogaloo
-- proper generation of the map THAT INCLUDES EMOJI
 - better way to do variable number of arguments

 ## TODO but kinda irrelevant